 Students will be assessed based on the course's learning outcomes.
-Examination of the learning outcomes will be done through an individual written test (Exam 1), and well as a home-assignment done in working groups as a written report (Exam 2).
+Examination of the learning outcomes will be done through an individual take-home written test (Exam 1), as well as a home-assignment done in working groups as a written report (Exam 2).
 Exam 1 is a written examination with the following seven-point scale: